keitakurita/Practical_NLP_in_PyTorch/README.md

 ## Available Tutorials
 - Using allennlp
+    - Basics
     - Using BERT and ELMo

+- Models from scratch
+    - Implementing the Transformer from scratch

 ## Tutorials I am Planning to Work On
 - Doing a deep dive into LSTMs by implementing an LSTM cell from scratch in PyTorch